starkch/nodal/new_docs/docs/tutorial.md

 Now we can go into the `create()` method of our Tweet controller, and use the `authorize()` method from the AuthController!
 And we can wrap our tweet creation logic in a callback that gets passed to authorize!

 Specifically, we'll pass an anonymous function as the callback to `this.authorize()`.
 That callback will be provided error object, an access token and our user.
-You can check the function signature of our `AuthoController` `authorize()` method to see that the callback it takes as an argument is up to us to define.
+You can check the function signature of our `AuthController` `authorize()` method to see that the callback it takes as an argument is up to us to define.
 We'll use `authorize()` to `verify()` the user and then upon verification, invoke our callback.
 Our callback, after handling any errors, will use the tweet model's `create()` method to create a tweet.

 That create methods looks like this: